Fritz Haller (weightlifter)

-Fritz Haller (June 13, 1905 - 1961) was an Austrian male former weightlifter, who competed in the light heavyweight class and represented Austria at international competitions.
+Friedrich "Fritz" Hala (13 June 1905 – 8 November 1960) was an Austrian weightlifter, who competed in the light heavyweight class and represented Austria at international competitions.
 He won the gold medal at the 1937 World Weightlifting Championships and the silver medal at the 1938 World Weightlifting Championships, both in the 82.5 kg category.
 He also competed at the 1936 Summer Olympics and the 1948 Summer Olympics.
+Hala died in Vienna on 8 November 1960, at the age of 55.